 Staying in hotels near the area of Pham Ngu Lao makes it easier to board your bus to Phnom Penh, Cambodia.

-If you have taken the buses of Kumho Samco or SAPACO, you get off your bus at the Preah Sihanouk Boulevard (near the Olympic Stadium) in Phnom Penh, Cambodia.
+If you have taken a bus of Kumho Samco or SAPACO, you get off your bus at the Preah Sihanouk Boulevard (near the Olympic Stadium) in Phnom Penh, Cambodia.

 If you have taken a Giant Ibis bus or the Mekong Express bus, you will get off at their stations which are located along the Riverfront (Sisowath Quay), in Phnom Penh.